Rep. Lauren Boebert suggested Rep. Ilhan Omar was terrorist in anti-Muslim remarks at event - KESQ

 “Normalizing this bigotry not only endangers my life but the lives of all Muslims,” Omar said in a Friday tweet.
 “Anti-Muslim bigotry has no place in Congress.”

+“Leader McCarthy and the entire House Republican Leadership’s repeated failure to condemn inflammatory and bigoted rhetoric from members of their conference is outrageous,” they said.
+“We call on the Republican Leadership to address this priority with the Congresswoman and to finally take real action to confront racism.”

-CNN has reached out to Pelosi’s and McCarthy’s offices for comment but has not received responses.
+CNN has reached out to McCarthy’s office for comment but has not received a response.

 Two members of the House Republican caucus, Reps.
 Paul Gosar of Arizona and Marjorie Taylor Greene of Georgia, have previously been censured or stripped of their committee assignments in the wake of incendiary incidents.

-Note: This story has been updated with a statement from Democratic leadership.